Ingrian language

 Ingrian (inkeroin keeli, /izh/), also called Izhorian (ižoran keeli, /izh/, /izh/), is a Finnic language spoken by the (mainly Orthodox) Izhorians of Ingria.
 It has approximately 70 native speakers left, most of whom are elderly.

 The Ingrian language should be distinguished from the Ingrian dialect of the Finnish language, which became the majority language of Ingria in the 17th century with the influx of Lutheran Finnish immigrants; their descendants, the Ingrian Finns, are often referred to as Ingrians.
 The immigration of Lutheran Finns was promoted by Swedish authorities, who gained the area in 1617 from Russia, as the local population was (and remained) Orthodox.

 Dialects

-Four dialect groups of Ingrian have been attested, two of which are probably extinct by now:
+Four dialect groups of Ingrian have been attested, two of which are likely extinct: